On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Experimental Results

-We also compare the classification accuracy of the proposed VRDC method with the traditional coding scheme that focuses implicitly on the accurate recovery of the image sources.
-More specifically, we consider the DeepJSCC method \cite{bourtsoulatze2019deep} as the benchmark coding scheme of our proposed VRDC method.
-In order to quantify the amount of the transmission rate of DeepJSCC, we adopt a uniform quantizer with $L$ levels to process the output of the DeepJSCC encoder, where the soft gradient estimator is used to backpropogate through the quantizer \cite{mentzer2018conditional}.
 We compare the classification accuracy of DeepJSCC with the proposed VRDC methods under different transmission rates.
 It can be observed that the proposed method achieves significantly superior performance, particularly in scenarios characterized by low transmission rates and high model complexity of VRDC.
 This is because the traditional DeepJSCC method only focuses on accurately delivering the original image signals, inadvertently transmitting information that is irrelevant to the classification task.
 While the proposed VRDC method optimizes the task-relevant distortion, as measured by KL divergence, thereby generating a more compressed and informative representation for the classification task.
-This result again justifies the superiority of the VRDC method and the proposed RDC methodology over traditional coding schemes.